tarummel/phonetic-component-kanji/README.md

 | sei  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |  O  |     |     |     |     |     |     |     |
 | shou |  O  |     |     |     |  O  |  O  |  O  |  O  |  O  |  O  |  O  |     |     |     |     |     |     |     |

-Here's an example of what you'll usually see, which is low reliability.
+Here's an example of a typical entry with low reliability.
 Unfortunately not all kanji are created equally.
-There are trends but there's also a lot of exceptions.
+As we can see, 生 may have trends but there's also a lot of exceptions.
 Personally I don't recommend memorizing every kanji, reading and exception.
-Instead, being mindful of these patterns and their existance as you continue learning is what's important.
-It's half the reason for all ~this~ to begin with.
-If you want to be pro-active, checking out the biggest, most reliable kanji in the files should be your next move.
-Prioritizing the "best" kanji is probably the most efficient use of one's time.
-Which is kind of the whole other point for this project!
+Sometimes with kanji you have to pick your battles.
+Instead, keeping these patterns and their existance in mind as you continue learning is what's important.
+And if you want to be pro-active, please check out the complete data set!
+That's what it's there for!

 ### Example 3: Semantic Component